 2. development and introduction of an RDT for simultaneous detection of HAT and malaria

 Although a first generation RDT for brucei gambiense HAT has recently been introduced, a second generation RDT based on recombinant antigens, which are easier to produce than the native antigens used in the current test, is needed.
 This will enable sustainable and affordable large-scale production.

 A prototype 2nd generation RDT has been developed and its performance is being evaluated in a prospective study in the DRC.
-If the results or this study are satisfactory, the new test is expected to be commercialized during the first half of 2016.
+If the results of this study are satisfactory, the new test is expected to be commercialized during the second half of 2017.

 2. HAT-malaria combo RDT

 To ensure continued surveillance and detection of cases and prevent re-emergence as the prevalence of HAT decreases, and since all settings where HAT is found are also endemic for malaria, development and introduction of an RDT to simultaneously detect HAT and malaria would be an attractive approach.